Internships - Internships FAQs

 Does Aperture provide visas or pay visa fees?

 No. International interns are responsible for obtaining and paying for their own J-1 visas.
 As a small non-profit, we are unable to serve as “sponsors” for the J-1 visa or cover the cost of any visa related fees.
 Interns must contact a third party organization (if accepted, we’ll be in touch about recommended organizations) in order to obtain the proper paperwork.

 What exactly would you like to see for a writing sample?

 We’re interested in reading something that you feel best represents the type of writer and thinker you are.
 This can be an excerpt of a school paper, a review of a show, or a reflection on a photograph.
 Try and think about the position for which you are applying and, if possible, match your writing sample to your field of interest (e.g., a press release for a communications internship).

 Is it possible to receive college credit for participating in the internship program?

 Yes.
-If accepted, please provide the Work Scholar Manager with the relevant paperwork from your university.
+If accepted, please provide the Work Scholar Coordinator with the relevant paperwork from your university.

 Do you offer summer internships?

 No. All internships run in six-month or twelve-month sessions: January–June and/or July–December.